Hello and welcome to our guide on how to crush your nursing application for your dream program.

 Following our guide guarantees an easy and fast application process that will open doors for your nursing education and career!

 Here are the typical admission requirements for nursing programs in the United States.

 Requirements will also depend on:

-- the type of institution you are applying for (community college, university), or
+- The type of institution you are applying for (community college, university)

 Your college or university of choice may have more requirements than listed here – make sure to follow the application deadline and check if your application will make it for the spring semester or fall semester.